Search by

 5. Llandegai

 Located south of Bangor, Llandegai is perfect for nature-loving students.
-With access to Snowdonia National Park, it offers beautiful views and affordable student accommodation in Bangor.
-It’s well-served by buses to the town centre and university.
+With access to Snowdonia National Park offers beautiful views and affordable student accommodation in Bangor.
+It’s well-served by buses to the town center and university.

 Room Types for Student Accommodation in Bangor